 Encrypt the passwords file and delete the original:

-# the following creates a /home/user/.mutt/passwords.gpg file gpg -r firstname.lastname@example.org -e ~/.mutt/passwords shred ~/.mutt/passwords rm ~/.mutt/passwords
+# the following creates a /home/user/.mutt/passwords.gpg file using a passphrase gpg -r firstname.lastname@example.org -c ~/.mutt/passwords shred ~/.mutt/passwords rm ~/.mutt/passwords

 Finally, add the following command at the start of your muttrc which will then prompt your for your passphrase before firing up mutt: